List of Snooki & Jwoww episodes

-Snooki & Jwoww, sometimes rendered Snooki & JWoww or Snooki & JWOWW in print and online sources, is an American reality television series on MTV starring Nicole "Snooki" Polizzi and Jennifer "JWoww" Farley, a spinoff of Jersey Shore.
+Snooki & Jwoww is an American reality television series on MTV starring Nicole "Snooki" Polizzi and Jennifer "JWoww" Farley, a spinoff of Jersey Shore.
 The first season featured Polizzi and Farley living together in a former firehouse in Jersey City, New Jersey.
 A second season was confirmed on August 3, 2012.
 The format expanded to one hour, and was filmed in Manchester, New Jersey.
 It premiered January 8, 2013.
 MTV confirmed a third season on April 25, 2013.
-On October 8, 2014, MTV confirmed season 4 will be the final season of the series.
-The Fourth and final season premiered on Wednesday, November 5 at 10/9c.
+On October 8, 2014, MTV confirmed season 4 would be the final season of the series, which premiered on Wednesday, November 5 at 10/9c.

-The series ran for 48 episodes over four seasons from June 21, 2012 until February 4, 2015.